Proposal of the International Longevity Alliance for the WHO's Decade of Healthy Ageing (2020-2030)

 6. Considering the tasks for the Member States, Secretariat (WHO and other UN system bodies), National and international partners, we propose the following:

 6.1.
 Among the tasks for the Secretariat (WHO and other UN system bodies), the World Health Organization should form a special unit to ensure global coordination on biomedical research on aging.
 There should be a global project for biomedical research on aging under the aegis of the World Health Organization (perhaps, jointly by Aging and Life Course Department and Noncommunicable Disease division), much like the Human Genome Project.
 There should be an international working group to monitor and set global priorities for both fundamental and translational research on aging while providing governments with advice and guidance.
+The development of promising breakthrough therapies such as gene editing, stem cell use, senolytics or epigenetic-based therapies should be supported globally.

 6.2.
 Considering the tasks for the Member States, national regulators should facilitate investment into aging-ameliorating therapeutical developments: i) healthcare systems should finance clinical developments and access to aging-ameliorating therapies; ii) retirement systems should consider investing their assets into such solutions; iii) care providers, people in community care, and those in retirement homes should be encouraged to become involved in clinical trials on aging-ameliorating interventions with good ethical profiles and high benefit/risk ratios.